bcgov/sso-requests/app/jest/my-dashboard/README.md

   - Test Coverage:
     1. THEN there should have the button name displaied as `+ Create a New Team`;
-    2. WHEN client click on the `+ Create a New Team` button to create a team, THEN the `Create a New Team` modal will show up, AND within the modal, client should be able to input some words as `Team Name`, AND client should be able to input an email address under `Member` column, AND client should be able to select either `Admin` or `Member` from the `Role` drop-down box, AND client should be able to open correct hyper link page after click on the link,
+    2. WHEN client click on the `+ Create a New Team` button to create a team, THEN the `Create a New Team` module will show up, AND within the module, client should be able to input some words as `Team Name`, AND client should be able to input an email address under `Member` column, AND client should be able to select either `Admin` or `Member` from the `Role` drop-down box, AND client should be able to open correct hyper link page after click on the link,